-Making Our 100-Year-Old Cabinet Into the Perfect Bedroom Built-in
+Turning a 100-Year-Old Cabinet Into a Bedroom Built-in

 Have you ever come across a vintage piece that just speaks to you?
 That’s exactly how I felt the day we moved into our 1920 beach cottage.
-Sitting right there in the house was a beautiful, timeworn cabinet—tall, charming, and full of character.
+Sitting right there in the house was a tall, timeworn cabinet, waiting,

-We later learned that this cabinet was original to the home, built the same year as the house itself.
+We later learned she was original to the home, built the same year as the house itself.
 Even more special?
-Each homeowner before us had chosen to leave her behind, passing her on with the cottage like a piece of family history.
+Every homeowner before us had chosen to leave her behind, passing her on with the cottage like a piece of family history.

 100-year-old cabinet built-in in bedroom